-B. No person shall participate in a sham or fake boxing or martial arts contest.
-The Department shall have the authority to order, without a hearing, the person controlling the purse to hold the , h is doing or m: . e this section or any state provision of this section during . e.
-756 . е.
-756 distribution to contestants, promoters, and trainers pending a public hearing by the Department.
+- B. No person shall participate in a sham or fake boxing or martial arts contest.
+The Department shall have the authority to order, without a hearing, the person controlling the purse to hold the atin the section or any statute pursuant to this section during atting any provision of this section during sec distribution to contestants, promoters, and trainers pending a public hearing by the Department.
 The Department shall, simultaneously with the issuance of such order to retain the share or purse,

-Materials contained in this agenda are proposed topics for discussion Other Business And are not to be construed as regulation of official board position
+- Other Business - Materials contained in this agenda are proposed to pice for discussion And are not to be constitued as regulation or official board position